wolf-sen/Habbit-Tracker/README.md

 # myHabitApp
-This is a new Vue.js + Bootstrap Project.
+This is a new Vue.js + TailwindCSSProject.

 ## Documentation WIP